Rounge-lab/mock_mycobiome/README.md

 ### Data analysis

-All other analyses were performed in Python v3.12 using Spyder IDE v5.5.4 unless stated otherwise.
-All scripts are located in `./workflow/scripts/data_analysis`.
+Analyses were performed in Python v3.12 using Spyder IDE v5.5.4 unless stated otherwise.
+All scripts are located in `./workflow/scripts` and `./workflow/scripts/data_analysis`.

 1. `prepare_fastas.py` - Download allspecies taxids, download NCBI RefSeq genomes, concatenate genome contigs in each file, and create profiles for the mock communities.
 Note that the script is dependent on the [ncbi-datasets](https://github.com/ncbi/datasets) conda environment